Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

-Daisuke turned to face her—poignant, dark eyes drawing her into the very core of the brown irises—and she realized then that his eyes were a bit too dark for her tastes.
+Daisuke turned to face her—poignant, dark eyes drawing her into the very core of the brown irises.
+They were quite dark, she realized; soaking in light rather than reflecting it.

 "I'd like to thank you for allowing me the pleasure of taking you out tonight.
 It has truly been an honor to escort the beautiful apprentice of the Legendary Sannin Tsunade-sama on her first Matsuri no Otsuki."